overviewer/Minecraft-Overviewer/docs/installing.rst

 Debian / Ubuntu
 ===============
 We provide an APT repository with pre-built Overviewer packages for Debian and Ubuntu users.
+These packages should work on any system with a ``python2.6`` package.
 To do this, add the following line to your ``/etc/apt/sources.list``

 ::